drdaemos/xc5-docs/en/basics/searching_entities_in_repositories/search()_method.md

 # Implementation

-We start with {% link "creating an external" ByzbINMrv %} `test.php` script inside X-Cart folder.
+We start with {% link "creating an external" ref_5xBROryM %} `test.php` script inside X-Cart folder.
 We put the following code inside this script:

 {% highlight php %}{% raw %}
 <?php